 “I pray God keeps her under his bosom for standing by her faith.
 I also pray for the deliverance of our children under the captivity of drugs, waywardness and those who left home under the influence of evil.

 “I pray for our children who have refused to go to school and have become a burden to their parents.
+We ask for God’s intervention in all these cases,” she prayed.

 Similarly, Mrs. Esther Gongdem, a member of Church of Christ in Nations (COCIN), in her prayer begged God to strengthen Leah’s parents and give them the grace to hold on till the release of their daughter.